SUSE/kiwi_sle15/doc/source/overview/workflow.rst

 Components of an Image Description
 ----------------------------------

-A {kiwi} image description can composed by several parts.
+A {kiwi} image description can be composed of several parts.
 The main part is the {kiwi} description file itself (named :file:`config.xml` or an arbitrary name plus the :file:`*.kiwi` extension).
 The configuration XML is the only required component, others are optional.